 6. E.D.
 Gorham, et al., ‘Optimal vitamin D status for colorectal cancer prevention: A quantitative meta analysis’, American Journal of Preventive Medicine, 2007 Mar.;32(3):210–6

 7. N. Buyru, et al., ‘Vitamin D receptor gene polymorphisms in breast cancer’,Experimental and Molecular Medicine, 2003 Dec.
 31;35(6):550–5

 8. M.P.
-Saunders, et al., ‘A novel cyclic adenosine monophosphate analog induces hypercalcemia via production of 1,25-dihydroxyvitamin D in patients with solid tumors’, Journal of Clinical Endocrinology and Metabolism, 1997 Dec.;82(12):4044–8
+Saunders, et al., ‘A novel cyclic adenosine monophosphate analog induces hypercalcemia via production of 1,25-dihydroxyvitamin D in patients with solid tumors’, Journal of Clinical Endocrinology and Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, 1997 Dec.;82(12):4044–8

 9. C.F.
 Garland, et al., ‘Vitamin D and prevention of breast cancer: pooled analysis’, Journal of Steroid Biochemistry and Molecular Biology, 2007 Mar.;103(3–5):708–11

 10a.
 C.F.
 Garland, et al., ‘The role of vitamin D in cancer prevention’, American Journal of Public Health, 2006 Feb.;96(2):252–61.

 10b.
 E.D.
 Gorham, et al., ‘Optimal vitamin D status for colorectal cancer prevention: a quantitative meta analysis’, American Journal of Preventive Medicine, 2007 Mar.;32(3):210–6